Plant Sciences Institute Faculty Scholars

 Dr. Whitham's PSI project stems from his lab's work to develop virus-based tools for functional genomics in plants.
 Using a technology known as virus-induced gene silencing, the researchers can program viruses to turn off any plant gene to study the functions of that gene in plant processes.
 They are interested in using virus-induced gene silencing in large-scale screens designed to identify plants genes that mediate defense against pathogens and the trade-offs between plant defenses versus growth.
 The large-scale screens they envision will be enabled by automated systems for collecting and analyzing image and spectral data that will enhance their ability to associate plant genes with phenotypes of interest.

-Yanhai Yin is a professor in the Department of Genetics, Development and Cell Biology.
+Yanhai Yin is the Department Chair and Professor in the Department of Genetics, Development and Cell Biology.
 His research is focused on understanding the molecular mechanisms and gene regulatory networks through which the plant steroid hormone, Brassinosteroid (BRs), regulates plant growth and stress responses.
 His lab uses a combination of genetics, genomics, computational modeling and predictive phenomic approaches and the model plant Arabidopsis thaliana in the research.
 The long-term goal is to apply the knowledge generated from model systems to improve crop production under adverse climate conditions.

 Dr. Yin's PSI project is a collaboration with several research groups in developing new phenotyping tools that can be used to study the functions of a large number of genes in Gene Regulatory Networks (GRNs).
 These include developing a platform to phenotype plant growth under drought conditions and using the platform to study the functions of hundreds of genes identified by computational modeling and quantitative genetics.
 The goal is to establish relationship between GRNs generated from predictive modeling and plant performance under various stress conditions.